 What causes abnormal vaginal discharge varies, and could be either due to fungal infections, bacterial infections, sexually transmitted infections, poor hygiene habits, etc. These will be considered better soon.

-- Bacterial Vaginosis: It is characterized by a thin, white/gray, homogeneous coating of the vaginal walls.
+- Bacterial Vaginitis: It is characterized by a thin, white/gray, homogeneous coating of the vaginal walls.
 This is accompanied by a fishy odour.
 It doesn’t however involve soreness.

 - Vaginal Candidasis: This causes a white, curdy discharge, which is odourless.
 It might come with erythema(redness with heat), edema, etc. You can learn more about vaginal candidasis here.